-I have particular expertise with Nursing & Midwifery students and first year Engineering students – for whom I run workshops.
-I also specialise in supporting students prepare to pass Numerical Reasoning tests which are often needed when applying for placements, progression onto further study (eg Teacher training) and for employment.
+I also work alongside the Careers team to support students prepare to pass Numerical Reasoning tests which are often needed when applying for placements, progression onto further study and for employment.